 Subscribe

-Very occasionally I send out a newsletter about books and literary events.
-Please subscribe to keep in touch!
+Very occasionally Ellen will send out a newsletter about books and events.
+Please subscribe to keep in touch.